puru-18/Data-Analyst-Academic-Project/Smartphone Usage COVID ProjectREADME.md

 and can be an important factor to consider when choosing a learning method for students.
 I played an integral role in this project which was worth 45% of our overall grade.
 My expertise in making complicated findings in a simpler way, my analytical thinking, communication was greatly appreciated in our team.
-I am really proud of this project that stands close to my heart for a compelling data analyst project that was done completely in R.
+I am really proud of this project that stands close to my heart for a compelling data analyst project that was done through SQL (for data anomaly exploration) and coding being done completely in R.